statikfintechllc/Ascend-Institute/README.md

 ---

 <details>
-<summary>🌀 AscendAI?
+<summary>🤷‍♂️ AscendAI?
 GremlinGPT?
-Open if still Confused. 🌀</summary>
+Open if still Confused. 🤷‍♂️</summary>

 ## What Is AscendAI?